 The inmates on the New Start side of the fence were making better decisions because their minds were clear and their behavior changed dramatically.

-Sadly, the program ended when Mooreland’s contract was cancelled because of a trivial phone revenue conflict with the State of California.
+Sadly, the program ended when Mooreland’s contract was canceled because of a trivial phone revenue conflict with the State of California.

 What skeptics don’t understand is that if all state prisons adopted the New Start concepts tax-payers would save money because the recidivism rate would be lowered.